Camp Lejeune & Multiple Myeloma

 When someone has multiple myeloma, cancerous white blood cells called plasma cells build up in their bone marrow and crowd out healthy blood cells.
 This can lead to an increased risk of infection, as well as symptoms such as bone pain, weight loss, fatigue, nausea, and general weakness.

 Multiple myeloma can be devastating, but help may be just around the corner.
 If you or a loved one served at Camp Lejeune and later developed multiple myeloma, compensation might be available.
-Call (866) 473-4764 or learn how to file a Camp Lejeune water claim right now.

 Multiple Myeloma and Toxic Camp Lejeune Chemicals